-The transportation plan and program must pass a series of 8-hour ozone emissions tests to demonstrate conformity.
-These emissions tests relate to the two ozone precursors, Nitrogen oxides (NO_x) and Volatile Organic Compounds (VOC).
+The transportation system, and associated projects contained within fiscally constrained RTPs and short range TIPs, must be reflected in an analysis and evaluation that is shown to pass a series of 8-hour ozone emissions tests to demonstrate conformity.
+These emissions tests relate to the two ozone precursors, Nitrogen oxides (NOx) and Volatile Organic Compounds (VOC).
 The plan and program must respect the motor vehicle emissions budget in the applicable SIP or SIP submittal.
 Satisfying these tests involves demonstrating that relevant emissions in future years are less than or equal to the emissions budget established in the SIP.